christopherclary/open-kevin/README.md

 ## Make your own Kevin

 Selecting and opening was not just a Kevin thing.
 Create your own 1990s obsession by mixing in or replacing Kevin in the folder titled "jpegs".
 We'd love to see what you're lusting over.
-[Email us](mailto:chris@christopherclary.com) your pics and links.
+[Email us](mailto:chris@christopherclary.com) pics and links.

 ## Special edition